Towson Tigers football: Division II (1979–1986)

-Division I (FCS) (1987–present)
+Division I-AA (FCS) (1987–present)

 Under Phil Albert (1987–1991)

-In their third game as an NCAA Division I-AA program, the Tigers made their presence known with their first I-AA win, a 17–14 victory at fourth-ranked Maine.
-The Tigers also stunned Howard University with a 30–14 victory, the Bison's only loss of the year.
+In their third game as an NCAA Division I-AA program, the Tigers made their presence known with their first I-AA win, a 17–14 victory at No. 4 Maine.
+The Tigers also stunned Howard University with a 30–14 victory, which would be the Bison's only loss of the year.

-Their first DI season also provided a showcase for the talents of tailback David Meggett.
+Their first Division I-AA season also provided a showcase for the talents of tailback David Meggett.
 A transfer from Morgan State where he played defensive back, he was switched to tailback at Towson.
 In 1987, Meggett scored a school record 16 touchdowns and led Division I-AA in all-purpose yardage, averaging 199 yards per game.

 In 1988, the Tigers showed improvement against a rugged schedule, finishing with a 5–5 record as Meggett continued to make headlines.
 In the season opener, he scored four touchdowns, including a 100-yard kickoff return for a TD, in a 45–34 win over Northeastern.
 Later in the season, he rushed for a school record 220 yards in a win over New Haven.
 He finished his career as the most decorated player in Towson football history, winning the Walter Payton Award as the top player in NCAA Division I-AA.
 He also earned a spot on several All-American teams.
 Meggett also became the first Tiger to play in the Senior Bowl and was named as the Most Valuable Player for the North squad.
 A fifth round draft pick by the New York Giants, he became an All-Pro player in the NFL and helped the Giants win Super Bowl XXV.

 In 1989, the Tigers struggled in Division I-AA.
 Despite terrific individual performances from All-Americans Rodney Smith and Mike Smith, the Tigers were only 2–8 on the year, their worst record since 1972.
 In 1990, the Tigers continued to struggle with a 2–9 record.

 In 1991, the Tigers finished with a 1–10 record, losing 10 games for the first time.
 Their 13–7 win over Howard was Albert's final victory as the Tiger coach.
 He resigned after leading Towson to a 117–91–3 mark in 20 years.